arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 ## USB HID

+***Please note that due to how the USB port is implemented on the UNO R4 WiFi, when using HID the board may show up as a different USB port.
+If this happens, simply double-tap the reset button, and select your board again.***

 This board can act as an HID (keyboard/mouse) and send keystrokes or coordinates to your computer via native USB.

 ```arduino